holydiver71/kollector-scum/add-release.md

   - [x] Return BadRequest with duplicate info if found
 - [x] Implement transaction handling for atomic operations *(already using UnitOfWork)*
 - [x] Add proper error responses and status codes *(already present)*
+- [ ] **NEW: Auto-create missing lookup entities from Discogs data**
+  - [ ] Modify CreateMusicReleaseDto to accept name-based lookup data
+  - [ ] Add support for creating new artists during release creation
+  - [ ] Add support for creating new labels during release creation
+  - [ ] Add support for creating new genres during release creation
+  - [ ] Add support for creating new countries during release creation
+  - [ ] Add support for creating new formats during release creation
+  - [ ] Add support for creating new packaging types during release creation
+  - [ ] Check for existing entries before creating (case-insensitive)
+  - [ ] Return mapping of new entity names → IDs in response
+  - [ ] Wrap in transaction to ensure atomicity
+- [ ] **NEW: Support updating purchase info after creation**
+  - [ ] Enhance UpdateMusicReleaseDto to support partial updates
+  - [ ] Add support for creating new stores during purchase info update
+  - [ ] Accept StoreName in addition to StoreId
+  - [ ] Create new store if name provided and doesn't exist
+  - [ ] Update only purchase info fields without affecting other data

 ### 2.4 Discogs Search Controller
 - [x] Create `DiscogsController` in `/backend/KollectorScum.Api/Controllers/`